Skip to main content

 Standardized security assessment for cloud services used by federal agencies

-Established: 2011 Last Updated: 2024 (FedRAMP Authorization Act codified into law) Scope: Cloud Service Providers Serving U.S. Federal Agencies
+Established: 2011 Last Updated: 2025 (FedRAMP 20x modernization) Scope: Cloud Service Providers Serving U.S. Federal Agencies

 3